Lars Nootbaar Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.11 team ERA that ranks 28th among all league pitching staffs.
+- The Reds have a 5.06 team ERA that ranks 28th across all league pitching staffs.

-- The Reds will look to Lively (1-2) in his second start this season.
+- Reds pitchers combine to surrender 63 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

+- Weaver (1-2) takes the mound for the Reds in his seventh start of the season.
+He's put together a 6.54 ERA in 31 2/3 innings pitched, with 31 strikeouts.

-- The right-hander last appeared on Friday against the New York Yankees, when he tossed 5 2/3 innings, allowing two earned runs while giving up two hits.
+- The right-hander's last time out was on Saturday against the New York Yankees, when he threw 4 1/3 innings, surrendering four earned runs while giving up eight hits.

+- The 29-year-old has an ERA of 6.54, with 8.8 strikeouts per nine innings, in six games this season.
+Opponents are hitting .305 against him.

 © 2023 Data Skrive.
 All rights reserved.